Hornets score first 20, never trail in defeat of Rockets

 The Hornets closed a four-game homestand with their only victory during that stretch.
 Unlike many other games this season, Charlotte stood strong in the waning minutes and avoided last-minute drama.
 James Harden scored 30 points for the Rockets, but he was charged with 10 of the team's 20 turnovers.
 Harden also had 10 rebounds and 14 assists.

-Robert Covington poured in 25 points and Jeff Green added 20 points for Houston, which has encountered a three-game losing streak for only the third time this season.
+Robert Covington poured in 25 points and Jeff Green added 20 points for Houston, which has lost three straight for only the third time this season.
 Covington made seven 3-point shots.
-Houston played without guard Russell Westbrook, limiting their top-level offensive options.
+Houston played without guard Russell Westbrook (rest), limiting their top-level offensive options.
 Westbrook had a team-leading 29 points two nights earlier in a loss to the Los Angeles Clippers.

 Aside from Harden and Covington, the Rockets' starters combined for eight total points.
-Still, the Hornets had a tough time keeping the Rockets at bay in the third quarter, though Rozier had all of his 24 points entering the fourth.
-Charlotte led 82-76 at the time.
+Still, the Hornets had a tough time keeping the Rockets at bay in the third quarter -- despite Rozier having scored all of his 24 points in the game's first 36 minutes.
+Houston outscored Charlotte 33-25 in the third to trim the Hornets' lead to 82-76 heading into the fourth.

-Both teams ended up with 15 3-point baskets, with Houston taking 45 attempts and Charlotte with 32 launches.
+Both teams finished with 15 3-point baskets, with Houston taking 45 attempts to Charlotte's 32.
 The Rockets missed their first six shots and committed seven turnovers as the Hornets built the 20-point lead before Houston scored.

-In the second quarter, Houston scored the first 10 points.
-The Rockets worked their way back to within three points.
-But Charlotte held a 57-43 halftime lead.
-The Rockets had 14 first-half turnovers and the Hornets had eight 3-point baskets.
+In the second quarter, Houston scored the first 10 points and worked its way back to within three points.
+But Charlotte fought back to hold a 57-43 halftime lead.
+The Rockets committed 14 first-half turnovers and the Hornets had eight 3-point baskets.

 The Hornets avenged a 15-point loss from last month in Houston. --Field Level Media